Recipe: Lacto-Fermented Carrot Sticks

 Fermenting carrots with spices and other goodies (in this case chili, garlic and red onion) turns a completely average snacking experience into something amazing.
 Full of probiotics, they're super healthy, spicy and addictive whether served on their own, as a side or as the star of a seasonal pickle plate.
 Plus, fermenting carrots is easy.
 It takes just a few minutes of active time, and then you wait.

-These lacto-fermented carrot sticks have a little kick to them, so if you're introducing your homemade fermented foods to kids or those with a milder palate, you may want to tone the chili down a pinch.
+These lacto-pickled carrot sticks have a little kick to them, so if you're introducing your homemade fermented foods to kids or those with a milder palate, you may want to tone the chili down a pinch.

 Dissolve salt in 1 quart of warm water, let cool to room temperature.
 Set brine aside.